 Main illustration: Tyler Gross

-We all know it’s impossible for a sales team (or anyone for that matter) to predict the future.
+We all know it’s impossible for a sales team to predict future sales perfectly.
 But with rigorous sales forecasting, they can actually get pretty close.

 Sales forecasting allows you to not only project how much revenue your team will close but also proactively influence current and future deals – by getting ahead of potential blockers, course correcting when you’re trending off target, moving into emerging markets, and more.

 But forecasting isn’t as easy as asking your sales reps to give you a number.
 An accurate, actionable sales forecast requires a lot of work, cooperation from all parts of your sales team and visibility into your sales pipeline.

 A sales forecast is a projection of future revenue within a specific period of time – typically, a month or a quarter.
 The forecast is usually based on data like the number of deals currently in your sales pipeline and what stages of the sales cycle they’re in.

 Sales forecasting has many major benefits.
 Here are just a few based on our own experience:

 - It allows our sales team to predict with a fair degree of accuracy which deals will close, and how much revenue will flow into the business as a result.

 - It gives us time to change our sales strategy if we’re trending below target, so we can manage our revenue expectations for the forecasted period.

 - It provides individual sales reps with visibility into their ongoing deals, allowing them to get ahead of potential blockers and course-correct as needed.